Divorce and School: Managing Your Child’s Education and Custody Issues

 Legal custody means a parent has decision-making authority regarding a child’s education.
 If divorced parents with joint legal custody can’t agree, they turn to the courts to settle the matter.
 Physical custody, on the other hand, means the parent has physical control of the child, but usually must allow contact with the other parent.
 Parenting orders generally spell out all the details surrounding the type of custody you and your ex share, and the rules concerning schedules and other details.

 By using an experienced divorce attorney, you can help lessen the chance of problems arising around a child’s education and school-related activities.
-But even the best parenting plan can’t anticipate everything, and a plan is only good if everyone involved adheres to it.
+However, understanding how divorce affects school life is essential, as even the best parenting plan can’t anticipate everything—and a plan is only effective if everyone involved adheres to it.

 Some common school-related issues that arise during and after a divorce include: